limenet/laravel-localization-helpers/README.md

 - new option to specify output formatting ([#17](https://github.com/potsky/laravel-localization-helpers/issues/17))
 - new option to specify flat arrays style output ([#18](https://github.com/potsky/laravel-localization-helpers/issues/18))
 - new option to let the command translate sentences for you with Bing Translator
-- new translations are now:
-	- marked with the `TODO:` prefix by default (*if you ran two times the missing artisan command without translating lemma next to the first run, your missing translation were lost in the lang file.
-Now by default, just search for TODO in your lang file!*)
-	- translated of course if option `t` is used
-	- shorten to their minimal value ( `trans( 'message.child.this is a text' )` will now generate `['child'] => 'TODO: this is a text',` and no more `['child'] => 'TODO: child.this is a text',`)
+- new translations are now: - marked with the `TODO:` prefix by default (_if you ran two times the missing artisan command without translating lemma next to the first run, your missing translation were lost in the lang file.
+Now by default, just search for TODO in your lang file!_) - translated of course if option `t` is used - shorten to their minimal value ( `trans( 'message.child.this is a text' )` will now generate `['child'] => 'TODO: this is a text',` and no more `['child'] => 'TODO: child.this is a text',`)

 Internally :